fooplugins/foogallery/README.txt

 === Foo Gallery ===
 Contributors: bradvin, fooplugins
 Donate link: http://fooplugins.com
-Tags: images,gallery,album,nextgen,photos,pictures,media,attachments,image gallery
+Tags: images,gallery,album,nextgen,photos,pictures,media,attachments,image gallery,video gallery,video
 Requires at least: 3.9
-Tested up to: 4.2
+Tested up to: 4.3.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Foo Gallery is the most intuitive and extensible gallery management tool ever created for WordPress.
-Now with albums!

 == Description ==

-Foo Gallery allows for better image gallery management within WordPress.
+Foo Gallery allows for better image and video gallery management within WordPress.
 Built to be simple for users and highly flexible for developers.

 [View the Foo Gallery Homepage & DEMO](http://foo.gallery/)

-Foo Gallery was designed to be the most developer-friendly gallery plugin available for WordPress.
-It was also built on top of a solid extension framework, which means different functionality is separated out into different areas in the codebase.
-It also means the core plugin is lightweight, but still allowing for the most flexibility.
+**Video Support**

+Foo Gallery now supports the creation of video galleries with the [FooVideo premium extension](http://fooplugins.com/plugins/foovideo/?utm_source=foogalleryplugin&utm_medium=foogallerylink&utm_campaign=foogallery_wprepo)!
+Create galleries with both images and videos mixed!

 **Albums Built In**

 Albums are now built in as an extension.
 Simply head over to the extensions page and activate the albums extension.
 A new menu item will appear that allows you to add albums just as easily as galleries.

+**Built For Developers**

+Foo Gallery was designed to be the most developer-friendly gallery plugin available for WordPress.
+It was also built on top of a solid extension framework, which means different functionality is separated out into different areas in the codebase.
+It also means the core plugin is lightweight, but still allowing for the most flexibility.

 **Features**

+*   Add videos to galleries (via the [FooVideo premium extension](http://fooplugins.com/plugins/foovideo/?utm_source=foogalleryplugin&utm_medium=foogallerylink&utm_campaign=foogallery_wprepo))
-*	Albums now built-in!
+*	Albums built-in!
 (Activate the albums extension)
 *	Gallery custom post type
 *	Use built-in media library to manage images
 *	Drag n Drop reordering of images and galleries